College Tuition Costs and Standardized Tests

 One criticism of testing is that schools will "teach to the test".
 This certainly happens, but the solution to it is simple: construct an intelligently designed test such that the best strategy for achieving a high score is a mastery of the subject matter.
 I have heard, mostly from people who are against testing, that the "No Child Left Behind" tests are particularly bad.
 The solution is to improve the tests, not do away with them.

+A big problem liberals have with standardized tests is that different social groups perform differently on them.
 If these tests were mismeasuring talent due to unfair cultural bias, I would expect there to be groups who are high performing in society who perform poorly on the tests and groups that are low performing in society who are performing well on the tests.
 This is not the case -- generally, performance of groups on standardized test correlates very highly with the per capita intellectual performance of individuals in those groups in society, even before those tests existed.
 This is evidence that the tests are not unfairly biased.
 Given that society stands to benefit so much from the institution of more widespread standardized testing, I think the burden of proof should be on those who maintain that the tests are unfairly biased.

 No comments: